Prior to applying to live on campus, please review the University Residency Requirement.

-- Accept your Offer of Admission by submitting the Intent to Enroll non-refundable deposit.
+- Accept your Offer of Admission by submitting the Intent to Enroll non-refundable payment.
+You will be granted access to the Housing Portal approximately one hour after submitting your Intent to Enroll payment in my.SDSU.

 - Log onto the Housing Portal with your SDSUid and apply for on-campus housing.
 Pay the non-refundable $375 initial payment fee.

-- Room type (Required): You may select your interest for single, double, triple, or quad-occupancy room types.
-As the most commonly preferred room type, a majority of rooms will likely be triple-occupancy, and singles and doubles are limited.
+2. Room type (Required): You may select your interest for single, double, triple, or quad-occupancy room types.
+As the most commonly preferred room type, a majority of rooms are triple-occupancy.
+All other room types are very limited.
 First-year students can submit and indicate their room type interests, but are not able to indicate specific building interests.
 Housing rates vary by room type and meal plan.

 All roommates must mutually confirm room placement with each other.
 To accommodate roommate requests, each student in the roommate group must have the same room type and learning community interests.
 If you do not wish to form a roommate group, Housing Staff will assign your roommate(s) based on your answers to the lifestyle questions indicated on the Housing Portal.

-Students who are not required to live on campus or students who have withdrawn from the university may cancel their housing license agreement before the cancellation deadline of July 18, 2022 for the applicable contract period (30-days prior to move-in).
-For more information, please visit the License Agreement web page.
+Students who are not required to live on campus or students who have withdrawn from the university may cancel their housing license agreement before the cancellation deadline of July 22, 2024 for the applicable contract period (30-days prior to move-in).
+For more information, please visit the License Agreement page.

-The sophomore housing lottery is open to rising sophomores currently living on campus.
+The Sophomore Housing Lottery is open to rising sophomores currently living on campus.
 All non-local first-year students with an active two-year license agreement are required to participate in the sophomore housing lottery.
-Stage I of the sophomore housing lottery application opens on the Housing Portal beginning February 1, 2022.
+Visit Sophomore Housing Lottery to learn more.

 - Learning Communities